smarks/A-Maze-ingly_Retro_Route_Puzzle/README.md

 This project contains a solution to the A-Maze-ingly_Retro_Route_Puzzle as defined below.

-# Usage
+# Building and Running

+To run from the jar

+java -jar com.origamisoftware.puzzle-1.0-SNAPSHOT-jar-with-dependencies.jar
+ -map VAL      : Specify the path to an xml that describes the map -scenario VAL : Specify the path to text file that describes a search
+                 scenario

+e.g.

+java -jar com.origamisoftware.puzzle-1.0-SNAPSHOT-jar-with-dependencies.jar  map.xml  -scenario scenario.txt

+From Source:

-From the root directory of this project make a jar file by using maven and issuing this command
+From the root directory of this project make a jar file by using maven and issuing this command:

 > mvn clean compile assembly:single

-run the program by issuing the following two commands
+run the program by issuing the following two commands:

 > cd target
 > java -jar com.origamisoftware.puzzle-1.0-SNAPSHOT-jar-with-dependencies.jar  -map ../data/map.xml  -scenario ../data/scenario.txt

+If you want to run the unit tests run this command:

+> mvn test

 # Code Exercise: A-Maze-ingly Retro Route Puzzle